ydk122024/AIDE/README.md

 1. **Dataset Download**

    Researchers should use AIDE only for non-commercial research and educational purposes.
-The Cloud Drive Link: [coming soon](https://github.com/ydk122024/AIDE).
+The Cloud Drive Link: [Coming soon after authorization is completed](https://github.com/ydk122024/AIDE).

 2. **Configurations**